dkclee/l4j-be/readme.md

 ## Motivation
 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists. -->
-Wanting to learn more about how to design a backend for a React app in the front-end, Express was chosen to provide a smooth transition from working on the frontend to the backend since they are both in the same programming language (JavaScript).
+Wanting to learn more about how to design a back-end app for a React app in the front-end, Express was chosen to provide a smooth transition from working on the frontend to the backend since they are both in the same programming language (JavaScript).

 <!-- ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -